Parsnip, Pumpkin, and Raisin Muffins

 In a large bowl combine wet ingredients: pumpkin puree, grated parsnip, egg, coconut oil, maple syrup, coconut sugar, and vanilla extract.
 Stir well to combine.
 Set aside.

-In a medium bowl whisk together almond flour, pumpkin pie spice, baking powder, baking soda, and salt.
+In a medium bowl whisk together whole wheat pastry flour, pumpkin pie spice, baking powder, baking soda, and salt.

 Fold dry ingredients into wet ingredients and mix well to fully combine.
 Stir in pumpkin seeds and raisins until combined.

 Scoop a heaping tablespoon of muffin batter into lined baking tins.
 Repeat with the remainder of batter.
 If you’d like, garnish each muffin with a sprinkle of pumpkin seeds.